shopsys/shopsys/docs/basic-concepts/introduction-to-model-architecture.md

 All methods in facade should have single responsibility without any complex logic.
 Every method has a single use case and does not contain any complex business logic, only a sequence of calls of entities, repositories, and other specialized services.

-Facades as entry-point of the model can be used anywhere outside of the model.
+Facades as entry-point of the model can be used anywhere outside the model.

 Facades represent all available use-cases for specific model.